Stronachlachar, Loch Katrine

 Sir Walter Scott Steamship

-A regular visitor to Stronachlachar used to be the 120+-year-old Sir Walter Steamship, bringing happy passengers to this beautiful Trossachs location.
+A regular visitor to Stronachlachar is the 125-year-old (as of 2025) Sir Walter Steamship, bringing happy passengers to this beautiful Trossachs location.

 Close to Stronachlachar Pier, there is a large house; this was a former hotel.
-As boats sailed in during the 1800's and early 1900's horse-drawn carriages would be waiting to connect passengers with Inversnaid and Loch Katrine.
-Cruise Loch Lomond and Loch Katrine offer a combined two loch experience so you can depart from Tarbet, Loch Lomond, sail to Invernsaid, cycle or walk to Stronachlachar and take a boat to Trossachs Pier.
+As boats sailed in during the 1800's and early 1900, horse-drawn carriages would be waiting to connect passengers with Inversnaid and Loch Katrine.
+Cruise Loch Lomond and Loch Katrine offer a combined two-loch experience so you can depart from Tarbet, Loch Lomond, sail to Invernsaid, cycle or walk to Stronachlachar and take a boat to Trossachs Pier.

 Thanks for reading